kaua-pt/Anki/README.md

 # Anki
- A website like Anki using Typescript, Node and React
+ A website like Anki using Node and React